 Draw reasonable conclusions based on the analysis and interpretation of information.

 Construct and present logically sound and well-reasoned arguments in order to defend claims, understand opposing perspectives, and advocate ideas.

+Recognize their roles as both consumers and creators of information, and the role of copyright in mediating the information environment.

 Area B: Scientific Inquiry and Quantitative Reasoning